adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/tabs/v1/tabs/README.md

 The component policy dialog allows definition of allowed components for the Tabs.

 ### Edit Dialog Properties
+The following properties are written to JCR for this Tabs component and are expected to be available as `Resource` properties:

+1. `./activeItem` - defines the item that is active by default.

-The edit dialog allows editing of Tabs (adding, removing, naming, re-ordering).
+The edit dialog also allows editing of Tabs items (adding, removing, naming, re-ordering).

 ## Client Libraries
 The component provides a `core.wcm.components.tabs.v1` client library category that contains a recommended base